deragon/autopoweroff/README.md

 Autopoweroff might be of interest to developers because of the following reasons:

-* This project is a very nice example on how to write a Python daemon that probes input devices, make use of threads
+* This project is a very nice example on how to write a Python daemon that probes input devices and make use of threads>

 * It is also a very good example about packaging for .deb and .rpm based distributions, and universal tarball.

-It makes heavy use of autoconf and automake.
+* However, as it makes heavy use of `autoconf` and `automake`, it is NOT a good example on how to package a Python project.
+Autopoweroff started way before there was better packaging systems and thus why it makes use of `autoconf` and `automake`, but if you start a new project from scratch, choose something more modern.

-* Finally, be this project a lesson; if you distribute your software as a tarball, provide an easy solution to de-install it.
-Either provide a script like Autopoweroff is doing, or provide a "make uninstall" target.
+* Finally, this project is an example on how to provide a mean to uninstall a tarball.
+If you distribute your software as a tarball, please provide an easy solution to uninstall it by either providing a script like Autopoweroff is doing, or provide a "make uninstall" target.

 To do